 In 2001, Century Marketing revolutionized its printing capabilities when it purchased its first Indigo Digital press.
 Once Century became acclimated to the new technology, the digital press enabled them to produce excellent quality digitally printed labels and shrink sleeves in short runs.
 Century started a business development initiative in 2004 to market their digital printing capacity.
 This venture led the company to new levels of growth, including implementing web-based sales and acquiring some of the nation’s leading consumer product companies as prototype clients.
 In 2012, Century Marketing rebranded itself as Century Label, and continued to expand its capabilities with the addition of HD flexographic and more advanced digital printing capability.
 Today, Century Label proudly serves brand owners in the specialty food & beverage, craft beer, nutraceutical and industrial markets with pressure sensitive and shrink sleeve prime labels.

 In 2009, CMC Group acquired Dissolvo® LLC, a company that manufactures water-soluble materials used in DayMark’s DissolveMark™ labels.
 Dissolvo® became part of a new business unit, DayMark Technologies, LLC, which emerged from DayMark.
 In 2016, DayMark Technologies evolved once again to become SmartSolve Industries.
 SmartSolve manufactures and markets a family of environmentally sustainable water soluble paper-based materials that can be produced in multiple thicknesses, coatings, and configurations.
 SmartSolve water soluble materials have a variety of valuable applications and can be coated with water soluble adhesive that dissolves in water and leaves behind no residue.
 Heat seal top coating can also be applied to allow the material to be converted into dissolvable pouches, tubes, corrugate, folding cartons and containers.
-SmartSolve Industries also serves the hydrographics immersion printing market with custom printed water soluble film and tape, effectively simplifying the supply chain challenges for dippers and processors.
+It can also have a direct thermal top coating for use in thermal printers.

 CMC Group continues to grow through innovative technological improvements and a leadership committed to customer consideration.